Case study

 Why a bazaar, not a backdrop.

-Most mehendis use a single statement wall.
-We argued for stalls instead, guests do something, take something home, and the day stays in their pockets long after.
+Most mehendis centre on a single statement wall.
+We argued for stalls instead, guests do something, take something home, and the day stays in their pockets long after the mehendi dries.

 Why a scroll, not a contract.

-Sakina and Aayush wanted a ceremony that honoured both families without belonging to either tradition.
+The couple wanted a ceremony that honoured both families without belonging to either tradition.
 The wax-sealed Declaration scroll gave them a ritual object, a shared promise, without a religious or legal framework.
+Something you’d frame, not file.